leonvanbokhorst/pytorch-pixel-art-course/PROGRESS.md

 - Good at understanding the practical applications of mathematical concepts
 - Shows good intuition for domain-specific requirements
 - Strong ability to identify efficient solutions
+- Excellent grasp of emergent complexity in neural networks
+- Strong intuition about pattern detection and feature learning

 ### Recommendations for Future Learning